The origin of this post lies in a series of

 - Of the waiter in the café at Samarqand who invited me to come back the next evening to have some festival food (it was Qurban Hayit or Bakri Id).

 - Of the manager at the B&B I was staying in Samarqand serving me a vegetarian version of the plov (pulao) because it was Qurban Hayit.

 - Of the priest at the Sheikh Syed Allauddin Mausoleum in Khiva offering me some special fried bread.

 - Of the good folks at the restaurant in Shakhrisabz who rustled up some fresh salad and bread for lunch, even though they were closed for Qurban Hayit.

-- Of Natalya, my guide in Tashkent introducing me to lemon green tea and becoming a fan for life after the first sip.
+- Of Natalya, my guide in Tashkent introducing me to lemon green tea; I am now a lemon green tea fan for life.